bastibl/gr-foo/README.md

 ### Burst Tagger

-Tags a burst / packet / bunch of samples with tx_sob und tx_eob tags.
+Tags a burst / packet / bunch of samples with tx_sob and tx_eob tags.
 This is useful if the SDR is operating in half-duplex mode.
 With adding a tx_eob the USRP switches back to receive mode immediately.
 That way, direct responses like ACKs are not missed.